 Is Lady’s Thumb Edible Or Poisonous?

-Every part of the above Lady’s Thumb plant is edible.
-When consumed as a wild edible food source or as a natural ingredient in home remedies, it is best consumed from the middle of spring through the late fall.
+Every part of the Lady’s Thumb plant is edible.
+It is best consumed from the middle of spring through the late fall.

 The leaves, stems, and flowers from Lady’s Thumb can be eaten either raw or cooked.
 This wild edible has a taste that resembles lettuce.

 The seeds from young plants are also edible.
-When harvested in September in the fall Lady’s Thumb will sometimes be more tough and not be as flavorful.
+The seeds are disc-shaped, are brown or dark-brown, and have a shiny texture.
+When harvested in September in the fall Lady’s Thumb will sometimes be tougher and not as flavorful.

 There are numerous varieties of plants in the Persicaria family.
 While the term smartweed has been tossed about to describe all of them, it has a slightly hotter flavor that is immediately noticeable.

-The Persicaria odorata plant is also known as Vietnamese coriander, and has a more mild and savory taste.
+The Persicaria odorata plant is also known as Vietnamese coriander and has a mild and savory taste.

 Lady’s Thumb Safety Concerns